methods/tdse-accessForce-bids-api/README.md

       ```bash
       brew install make
       ```
-5. Run the following command to have all the commands to use the API with Makefile:
+5. Run the following command to start the API:

       ```bash
-      make help
+      make run
       ```
+ * The API will be available at http://localhost:8080/api/bids

-6. Run the following command to start the API:
+6. To see all available Make targets, run the following command in a new terminal:

       ```bash
-      make run
+      make help
       ```
- * The API will be available at http://localhost:8080/api/bids

 7. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)

 8. In a new terminal enter the following command to run authorization server if not already running.
 This will be needed to generate a token: